The City of Castlegar has a number of permits that are required in various circumstances.

 - retaining walls under 1 metre in height;

 Most multiple residential, commercial/industrial buildings, new construction, alteration or expansion projects, require a Development Permit before a building permit is issued.
 No development permit is required, however, for interior alteration, minor exterior alteration or expansion of a building, when the total area of the altered or expanded exterior wall is less than 20% of the entire exterior wall.
+Application can be found here.

 DEVELOPMENT VARIANCE PERMIT

 Development Variance Permits may be used to vary the provisions of the zoning or subdivision development bylaws, a Land Use Contract or other bylaws as specified in the Local Government Act.
+Application can be found here.

 TEMPORARY USE PERMIT

 A Temporary Use Permit allows a use of land, on a temporary basis, not otherwise permitted in the City’s Zoning Bylaw.
 Any person being the owner of the land, or having written permission of the owner may apply for a Temporary Use Permit.
+Application can be found here.

 In the City of Castlegar, campfires on private property DO NOT require a burn permit, provided they meet certain requirements: